-Lucky bamboo (Dracaena sanderiana) is part of the lily family and is not bamboo at all.
+Lucky bamboo (Dracaena sanderiana, USDA zones 10-11) is part of the asparagus plant family (Asparagaceae) and is not bamboo at all.
 This feng shui favorite is said to symbolize happiness and good fortune and has become a popular gift due to all that it represents.
-This tropical plant is easy to grow, but it is picky about a few factors, like how much water it prefers.
+Lucky bamboo is a tropical plant that's easy to grow, but it is picky about a few factors, like how much water it prefers.

 The amount of water to give to lucky bamboo depends on your growing method.